Qiskit/qiskit/ai_open_src_capstone_contribution.md

 - Filling program requirements that look like “PR features” using the README draft first, before the upstream PR exists
 - Catching and removing an accidental `.venv-test` commit so the fork branch stays reviewable for `Qiskit/qiskit`

+### Technical Skills Gained (Week 7) — 7/19/26

+- Practiced a full documentation audit: compare existing writeup against an exact rubric without changing product code
+- Learned that program templates and project PR conventions can differ in details (e.g. `Closes #` vs Qiskit’s `Fix #`) and both need explicit handling in the draft

+### Challenges Overcome (Week 7) — 7/19/26

+- Distinguishing “substance already present” from “exact template match” after a Week 6 draft that was directionally correct but not verbatim
+- Keeping Week 7 scoped to check-and-align documentation rather than reopening implementation work

 ### Resources Used